tommikarkas/tommikarkas/README.md

 Working mostly with work related Python and Kotlin projects for the past few years.

-Always intersted in interesting OS projects related to geospatial field.
+Always interested in interesting OS projects related to geospatial field.

 Battling often with...